Capital punishment in Connecticut

 Capital punishment in Connecticut formerly existed as an available sanction for a criminal defendant upon conviction for the commission of a capital offense.
 Since the 1976 United States Supreme Court decision in Gregg v.
 Georgia until Connecticut repealed capital punishment in 2012, Connecticut had only executed one person, Michael Bruce Ross in 2005.
-Initially, the 2012 law allowed executions to proceed for those still on death row and convicted under the previous law, but on August 13, 2015, the Connecticut Supreme Court ruled that applying the death penalty only for past cases was unconstitutional.
+Initially, the 2012 law allowed executions to proceed for those still on death row and convicted under the previous law, but on August 13, 2015, the Connecticut Supreme Court ruled that applying capital punishment only for past cases was unconstitutional.

 History

-Between 1639 and 2005, Connecticut performed 126 executions.
-Twenty-four executions occurred in Connecticut Colony, prior to its statehood.
-The remaining 102 executions occurred after Connecticut's 1788 admission to the Union as the fifth state.
+Between 1639 and 2005, Connecticut performed at least 139 executions.
+36 executions occurred in Connecticut Colony, prior to its statehood.
+The remaining executions occurred after Connecticut's 1788 admission to the Union as the fifth state.
 Contrary to popular belief, Adonijah Bailey was not the oldest person ever to be executed in Connecticut, at age 79 in 1824; instead, he was tried and sentenced to death at age 80 in January 1825 for the murder of Jeremiah W. Pollock, and hanged himself on May 24, over two weeks before he was to be executed.
 The oldest person ever to be executed in Connecticut is Gershon Marx, who was hanged for murder at the age of 73, on May 18, 1905.

 Modern era

 After Furman v.
-Georgia, Connecticut reinstated the death penalty on January 10, 1973.
+Georgia, Connecticut reinstated capital punishment on October 1, 1973.
 Lethal injection became the method mandated to execute condemned prisoners, replacing the electric chair, which had not been used since Taborsky's execution in 1960.

-Unlike most of the other states, the Governor of Connecticut cannot commute the death sentence imposed under State law or pardon a death row inmate.
+Unlike most of the other states, the Governor of Connecticut cannot commute the death sentence imposed under state law or pardon a death row inmate.
 This is determined by the Board of Clemency, on which the Governor does not sit.
 The other states where the Board has sole authority are Georgia and Idaho.

 Repeal

-On May 22, 2009, the Connecticut General Assembly passed a bill that would abolish the death penalty, although it would not retroactively apply to the eleven current Connecticut death row inmates or those convicted of capital crimes committed before the repeal went into effect.
+On May 22, 2009, the Connecticut General Assembly passed a bill that would abolish capital punishment, albeit it would not retroactively apply to the eleven current Connecticut death row inmates or those convicted of capital crimes committed before the repeal went into effect.
 The bill was vetoed by Governor Jodi Rell.

 On April 11, 2012, the Connecticut House of Representatives voted to repeal capital punishment for future cases (leaving past death sentences in place).
 The Connecticut Senate had already voted for the bill, and on April 25 Governor Dannel Malloy signed the bill into law.
-That made Connecticut the 17th state in the US without the death penalty, and the fifth state to abolish capital punishment in five years.
-In 2015 the state Supreme Court ruled found that applying the death penalty only for past cases was unconstitutional, definitively ending the death penalty in Connecticut.
+That made Connecticut the 17th state in the US without capital punishment, and the fifth state to abolish capital punishment in five years.
+In 2015 the state Supreme Court ruled that applying capital punishment only for past cases was unconstitutional, definitively ending it in Connecticut.